 The risk of losses from the loans undertaken is primarily reduced by the nature and quality of the security taken.
-5.2 B (ii) outlines the nature and extent of the security held against the loans as at the end of the reporting period.
+Note 5.2 B ii outlines the nature and extent of the security held against the loans as at the end of the reporting period.

-It is the practice of QBANK to allow members with a secured loan or advance reasonable assistance and opportunity to rectify a breach prior to the recovery process being initiated.
 Details of assets acquired from loan recovery, if any, and their disposal are shown in Note 3.2.